J3698/j3698.github.io/_posts/2021-08-31-symbol-recognition-writing-an-overleaf-integrated-frontend.markdown

 The next line adds functionality to the button so that it will hide and show the main UI (<span class="code">addToggleExtexifyCallbacks()</span>).
 Next we hide the UI to start with (<span class="code">hideExtexify()</span>).

-The next two lines setup the drawing canvas.
+The next two lines clear the drawing canvas and make the canvas react to mouse movements, respectively.

 For the remaining of this post, I'll explain the rest of this file.
 I will skip over most of the styling code.